MithrilJS/mithril.js/docs/installation.md

 Modularization is the practice of separating the code into files.
 Doing so makes it easier to find code, understand what code relies on what code, and test.

-CommonJS is a de-facto standard for modularizing JavaScript code, and it's used by Node.js, as well as tools like [Browserify](http://browserify.org/) and [Webpack](https://webpack.js.org/).
+CommonJS is a de-facto standard for modularizing JavaScript code, and it's used by Node.js, as well as tools like [Browserify](https://browserify.org/) and [Webpack](https://webpack.js.org/).
 It's a robust, battle-tested precursor to ES6 modules.
 Although the syntax for ES6 modules is specified in Ecmascript 6, the actual module loading mechanism is not.
-If you wish to use ES6 modules despite the non-standardized status of module loading, you can use tools like [Rollup](http://rollupjs.org/) or [Babel](https://babeljs.io/).
+If you wish to use ES6 modules despite the non-standardized status of module loading, you can use tools like [Rollup](https://rollupjs.org/) or [Babel](https://babeljs.io/).

 Most browser today do not natively support modularization systems (CommonJS or ES6), so modularized code must be bundled into a single JavaScript file before running in a client-side application.

-A popular way for creating a bundle is to setup an NPM script for [Webpack](https://webpack.js.org/).
+A popular way for creating a bundle is to setup an npm script for [Webpack](https://webpack.js.org/).
 To install Webpack, run this from the command line:

 ```bash
 npm install webpack webpack-cli --save-dev